Formfeed-UK/nova-dependable-panel/README.md

 ## Known Issues
 - Panels cannot be seperated/combined in the dependsOn function, this can only be set once upon page load
-- The Values of Differing sets of fields loaded by the `Fields` method in the Panels `dependsOn` will not persist changed values on the update form for fields where values are already stored in the database for that resource, when swapping between different resource sets.
+- When swapping between different sets of fields via the `Fields` method in the Panels `dependsOn` changed values will not persist on the update form for fields where values are already stored in the database for that resource.
 - Nova's Boolean field doesn't behave as expected due to its value being set to false when it is null, this means that Boolean fields altered by the dependable panel will be false, which isn't great UX.
-It's recommended to extend the Boolean field within your project and perform the following override:
+A middleware fix is incoming, but for now it's recommended to extend the Boolean field within your project and perform the following override:

 ```php
     protected function resolveDefaultValue(NovaRequest $request)